connormason/dotfiles/README.md

 ## Personal Mac Bootstrapping

-- Run a git command from terminal, install developer tools when prompted
 - Download password manager from the Mac App Store
 - Login to github.com from browser
 - Setup SSH keys with Github